Accounts Receivable (AR): Definition & Examples

 Tracking every account receivable is indispensable for effective cash flow management, risk mitigation, and informed decision-making.

-Accounts Receivable Turnover Ratio= Net Credit Sales/ Average Accounts Receivable
+Accounts Receivable Turnover Ratio Formula = Net Credit Sales/ Average Accounts Receivable

 Components of the Formula: